jovenlumaas/apollo-client-reduxify/README.md

   an action via reducer, this may create a circular dispatching actions).

-- redux requires too much boilerplate code while apollo-client-reduxify implements a concise way of implementing a strongly typed reducers and selectors.
+- redux requires too much boilerplate code while apollo-client-reduxify implements concise and strongly typed reducers and selectors syntax.

 - apollo-client-reduxify provides strongly typed utility functions for dispatching an action and consuming a state (via selectors).

-- in apollo-client-reduxify, the developer has the flexibility to persist a state tree and keep the other state trees not to persist.
+- in apollo-client-reduxify, the developer has the option to persist a state tree and keeping the other state trees not to persist.
 Unlike in redux, you have to persist the whole large state tree, if needed.

 - both have reactivity during a state change.

 - apollo-client-reduxify doesn't have middleware features YET.

+- the cool thing about apollo-client-reduxify is that all of the created state trees are just reactive variables, this means that the developer can still use reactive variables syntax provided by apollo-client.

 ## Installation